-Few simple ways to fix duplicate content issues
+Few simple ways to fix duplicate or similar content issues

-Here are a few of the simplest yet most effective ways to fix duplicate content issues on your website in 2019 and beyond.
+Here are a few of the simplest yet most effective ways to fix duplicate or copied content issues on your website in 2019 and beyond.

 Use 301 redirects

-One of the simplest yet most effective ways to deal with duplicate content (or even thin pages) on your website is to use 301 redirects.
+One of the simplest yet most effective ways to deal with copied content (or even thin pages) on your website is to use 301 redirects.

 301 redirects simply telling search engines like Google that a particular URL has been permanently moved to a new location (new URL).
 301 redirects include the URL address to which the resource has been moved.